soniaisiganporia/awesome-cassandra/README.md

 - [Import CSV files with spark](https://github.com/markthebault/importCSVSparkCassandra) - How to import a file from S3 into cassandra using spark

 ### Cassandra Data Modeling
+- [Basic Rules Of Cassandra Data Modeling](http://www.datastax.com/dev/blog/basic-rules-of-cassandra-data-modeling): Picking the right data model is the hardest part of using Cassandra.
+If you have a relational background, CQL will look familiar, but the way you use it can be very different.
 - TODO: sql v. cql
 - [Cassandra Query Language : CQL vs. SQL](https://medium.com/@alexbmeng/cassandra-query-language-cql-vs-sql-7f6ed7706b4c)
 - [CQL: This is not the SQL you are Looking For](https://www.slideshare.net/aploetz/cql-this-is-not-the-sql-you-are-loooking-for)